AlexvZyl/.dotfiles/.github/README.md

 </div>

-The configuration files for my Linux desktop.
-Supports Arch based distros using Gnome and/or i3.
-I mainly use i3, but I also install Gnome for when people do not want to mess around with a tiling WM.
-All of the screenshots are for i3 and the gnome configs are very basic.
+The configuration files for my Arch Linux desktop.

 # Full Installation

 To install everything, simply copy and paste this into the terminal.
+User input is requested at various stages.

 > [!NOTE]
-> This script assumes that you have a working Arch installation.
+> This script assumes that you have a working Arch X11/i3 installation.
 Remember to choose i3 at the login screen.

 > [!WARNING]
 > Works on my machine.